msvharsha16-coder/product-engineer-ps/SUBMISSION.md

 ## Credibility note

 At Prosent Pte.
+Ltd., I worked on several parts of our survey and research analytics platform, including building an intelligent assistant that could understand user queries and provide analytics based on the underlying survey data.

-Ltd., I built the crosstab analysis and Excel export features for our survey and research analytics platform , a core part of how clients turn raw survey responses into reportable insights.
-My contribution included the drag-and-drop crosstab builder (rows/columns state management, drop-target handling) and the underlying
+I also worked on the crosstab analysis and Excel export features, including the drag-and-drop crosstab builder, rows and columns state management, and the related data and export workflows.

+Working on the intelligent assistant gave me practical experience with handling user queries, connecting them to the analytics system, and returning useful results.
+That experience was one of the reasons I was particularly interested in this challenge, and it also influenced how I approached the separation between the policy, provider, orchestration, persistence, and trace components in this implementation.